 Certain clergy members are exempt from state licensure requirements when they practice counseling as part of their normal ministerial duties.
 These exemptions typically apply to:

-Common requirements for these state licenses include a master of divinity degree, a master's or doctoral degree in pastoral counseling, approximately 1,400 hours of client-facing experience, and approximately 250 hours of supervised experience.
+Common requirements for these state licenses include a master of divinity or pastoral counseling degree, approximately 1,400 hours of client-facing experience, and approximately 250 hours of supervised experience.
 Applicants typically must be ordained ministers or the equivalent in their faith.

 In other states, pastoral counselors interested in licensure may pursue credentials such as licensed professional counselors, marriage and family therapists, or mental health counselors.
 Requirements typically include an advanced degree in a relevant field, supervised experience hours, and a certification exam.
 Check with your state licensing board for specific regulations.